Robert Dalzell, 11th Earl of Carnwath

 Dalzell served with the Queen's Own Cameron Highlanders, rising to the rank of lieutenant-colonel.
-A representative peer for Scotland, he died while walking from his home, Carnwath House, Fulham, to the House of Lords.
+A Scottish representative peer, he died while walking from his home, Carnwath House, Fulham, to the House of Lords.
 The grave of the 11th Earl is marked "12th Earl of Carnwath", which was actually the title of his successor, his second (but only surviving) son Ronald.
 This increment to the 11th Earl's number stems from Robert Dalzell, 1st Lord Dalzell often (though incorrectly) being included as the 1st Earl.

+Dalzell visited Sweden on two occasions, in 1895 and 1908, and there became acquainted with Swedish author, painter and cartoonist Albert Engström (1869–1940).
+Engström wrote about their meetings in the short essay "Ett minne från England" (Swe., "A memory from England"), which was published in his book En bok till (Swe., Another Book, 1909).